-We rely on our lead product candidate, AKB-9778, and business depends almost entirely on the successful clinical development, regulatory approval and commercialization of that product candidate, which may never occur.
-In March 2019, we announced top line results of the Phase-2b clinical trial for AKB-9778 in the treatment of non-proliferative diabetic retinopathy.
+We rely on our lead product candidate, AKB-9778, and our business depends almost entirely on the successful clinical development, regulatory approval and commercialization of that product candidate, which may never occur.
+In March 2019, we announced top line results of the Phase 2b clinical trial for AKB-9778 in the treatment of non-proliferative diabetic retinopathy.
 While we believed AKB-9778 had the potential to slow down or possibly reverse retinal vascular changes caused by diabetes, the subcutaneous administration of AKB-9778 twice daily did not meet the study's primary endpoint of the percentage of patients with an improvement of two or more steps in diabetic retinopathy severity score, or DRSS, in the study eye, compared to placebo.
-We plan to initiate a Phase 1b clinical trial of AKB-9778 for a topical formulation to treat primary open angle glaucoma and ocular hypertension.
+In June 2019, we initiated a Phase 1b clinical trial for our lead product candidate, AKB-9778, for a topical drop formulation to treat primary open angle glaucoma and ocular hypertension, with results anticipated by the end of 2019.
 We currently have no products for sale, generate no revenues from sales of any drugs, and may never be able to develop marketable products.
 AKB-9778 will require substantial additional clinical development, testing, manufacturing process development, and regulatory approval before we are permitted to commence its commercialization.
 We are currently evaluating development options for ARP-1536, which is our other product candidate that we are developing internally.
 None of our product candidates has advanced into a pivotal trial, and it may be years before such trial is initiated, if ever.
 The clinical trials of our product candidates are, and the manufacturing and marketing of our product candidates will be, subject to extensive and rigorous review and regulation by numerous government authorities in the United States and in other countries where we intend to test and, if approved, market any product candidates.
 Before obtaining regulatory approval for the commercial sale of any product candidate, we must demonstrate through extensive preclinical testing and clinical trials that any drug candidate is safe and effective and any biological product candidate is safe, pure, and potent for use in each target indication.
 This process can take many years.
 Of the large number of drugs in development in the United States, only a small percentage successfully complete the FDA regulatory approval process and are commercialized.
 Accordingly, even if we are able to obtain the requisite capital to continue to fund our development and clinical programs, we may be unable to successfully develop or commercialize AKB-9778.